An In-Depth Look At The Latina Behind The George Lucas Museum Shutdown

 Is there anything else you think people should know about you or FOTP?

 Just as fiercely as we fight for public access for our lakefronts, we also fight for our neighborhood parks.
 We work with neighborhood folks who want to clean up their parks and create programs that may not otherwise have resources for or have been facing difficulties getting started.
 That part of our work is so core to what we do.
 We are super rooted in working in communities of color and that makes my work here so much more satisfying and significant.

 We are not some elitist chardonnay sipping working group trying to keep the lakefront to ourselves.
-I wouldn’t be here, I wouldn’t be Juanita if that was who we are.
+I wouldn’t be here.